 Syrian Refugees Need Your Help

-This is what happened to thousands of Syrian refugees in Lebanon last week following storm "Norma" that has put at least 70,000 refugees at risk, more than half of whom are children.* This winter is proving to be one of the toughest for families displaced inside Syria and seeking refuge in Lebanon.
+This is what happened to thousands of Syrian refugees in Lebanon.
+This winter has proven to be one of the toughest for families displaced inside Syria and seeking refuge in Lebanon.

 Women and children need your help today.

 "We were very afraid that the strong wind would blow over our tents.
 Water was leaking from the top forcing us to move from one place to another while we tried to sleep," says Samira, a Syrian refugee in Lebanon’s Bekaa valley.*

 It's hard to imagine what these refugees have endured.
 Having survived a brutal war, dangerous weather now threatens basic living conditions and overall health.

 MAP is working with partners on the ground to respond to this crisis, but we need your immediate help.

 MAP is working with our local partners on the ground, Syrian American Medical Society and American Near East Refugee Aid (ANERA) to distribute critical medicines and health supplies at hospitals and clinics in the region.